 Best Attractions

-- Parque Centro América is a beautifully manicured park and the center of life in Quetzaltenango.
-Surrounded by museums, palaces, and cultural buildings on all four sides, Parque Centro América is the best jumping off point for seeing the city and also where you should stay.
-Many of the city’s best restaurants are walking distance from here.
+- Parque Centro América is a beautifully manicured park and the centre of life in Quetzaltenango.
+Surrounded by museums, palaces, and cultural buildings on all four sides, Parque Centro América is the best jumping-off point for seeing the city and also where you should stay.
+Many of the city’s best restaurants are within walking distance of here.

-- National History Museum is dedicated to Guatemalan history over the last several centuries.
-From taxidermied animals to ancient Mayan artifacts, you’ll find everything in this fascinating museum.
+- The National History Museum is dedicated to Guatemalan history over the last several centuries.
+From taxidermied animals to ancient Mayan artefacts, you’ll find everything in this fascinating museum.

-- Fuente Georginas are natural hot springs just outside of Xela, perfect for taking a dip after a long day of hiking!
+- Fuentes Georginas are natural hot springs just outside of Xela, perfect for taking a dip after a long day of hiking!

 #6 – Acatenango Volcano – One of the best volcano hikes in Central America!

-At the time of writing, Volcano Fuego is erupting every 10 minutes!!!
+At the time of writing, Volcano Fuego is erupting every 15 minutes!!!
 Absolute madness, right!?
-The difficult climb is totally worth a front seat to Volcano Fuego.
-There are some tours that will even take you on top of Fuego, but not without its risks.
-A massive eruption killed hundreds of people just last year (June 2018).
+The difficult climb and freezing-cold summit are totally worth a front seat to Volcano de Fuego.
+There are some tours that will even take you on top of Fuego, but they are not without risks.

 Best Attractions

-- Camping with a View of Fuego is my favorite part about this hike!
-At night you can really see the lava spewing from Volcano Fuego.
+- Camping with a view of Fuego is my favourite part about this hike!
+At night, you can really see the lava spewing from Volcano Fuego.

 Moreover, the climb to the top of Pacaya is one of the easiest in the country (not to say it is easy) and only takes a few hours.